 State Average Birth Weight and LMP Gestational Age

 Where to Obtain a South Dakota Birth Certificate

-You can request a South Dakota birth record search in person, mail or online.
+You can request a South Dakota birth records search online, as well as in person and by mail.
 You must fill out an application, regardless of how you order.
 You can visit the State Office or any Register of Deeds in each county for a copy of your South Dakota birth record for same day service.

 When ordering via mail, you can send your fee, application, and proof of identity to 207 E. Missouri, Suite1-A, Pierre, SD 57501.
 You will also need to have your application notarized.